Drones in Africa: Potential for Life and Death

 April 9, 2020

 In partnership with UNICEF Malawi, the Malawi government opened the first African drone and data academy.
 The academy provides a platform to test drones with a focus on a variety of solutions.
 By 2022, the academy expects to have a 2-year, tuition-free, master’s programme in drone technology.
 Since 2016, Malawi has shown leadership in capitalising on drone technology.
 Increasing potential in addressing problems solved or mitigated with drone utilisation.
 The ease of access to remote areas can provide life-saving materials.
-Nigeria has also utilised drones in its mining and oil and gas industries.
+Nigeria has also utilised drones in its mining and oil and gas industry.

 Zipline’s activities in Africa are a relevant example.
 Delivering medical equipment, such as blood bags and anti-malaria kits facilitate access to rural areas which were difficult to reach.
 With 80% of Malawi’s population living in rural areas, this is ground-breaking.
 UNICEF Malawi is also planning to use drones to collect data that will aid emergency flood modelling and identifying mosquito breeding sites.
 In 2018, the WHO observed that Africa suffered 93% of malaria cases, and 94% of malaria deaths.
 The Malawi Revenue Authority is also procuring drones to support enforcement by targeting smuggling routes.
 While South Africa is utilising ‘watchtower’ drones to hunt poachers.